 Masks are closely tied to work with layers.
 If you’re no friend of layers, then read this guide to layers—then you’ll understand many of our tips and instructions much better.

 If you haven’t worked with layers yet, read this article.
 Many of our guides and the words we use will make more sense afterwards.

 There are Masks, and Then There are Masks

 In this article, we’re talking about layer masks.
 There is such a thing as selection masks, but those shares just about nothing but their name.
 (Selection masks help to precisely show the boundaries of a selection, e.g. when you’ve got a blurred selection.)
 This guide is devoted solely to layer masks, not selection masks.

 What Are Masks?
 What Are Layer Masks?

 Each layer in an Editor document has some kind of contents.
 If it’s an image layer, those contents might be anything from a butterfly to a tractor.
 A layer mask tells the Editor which part of that image (that layer) should be visible, and which part should be hidden.

-I’ll illustrate this on the example of a butterfly that I want to put in different surroundings than the ones in which I photographed it.
+I’ll illustrate this on the example of a model that I want to put in different surroundings than the ones in which I photographed it.
 For simplification, let’s illustrate the needed part of the picture as white, and the unneeded, unwanted surroundings as black.

-So my goal is to remove the background and to work with the butterfly only.
+So my goal is to remove the background and to work with the model only.
 There are several ways to achieve this.
 (Later on I’ll discuss why to avoid some of them.)
 One suitable way is via masking, that is, creating a mask.

 In Zoner Photo Studio and similar programs, the layer mask is represented as a black-and-white image, or more precisely a grayscale image.
 Each layer can have its own mask.
-In my butterfly example, I want to make the mask white in the places where the butterfly should show through, and black in places with surroundings I want to hide.
+In my example, I want to make the mask white in the places where the model should show through, and black in places with surroundings I want to hide.

 A specific example from the program might look like in the picture below.